jouherdauf/Rossman-Sales-Prediction-Regression/README.md

-## 4. Conclusion
+<h3>4.
+Conclusion</h3>

-Acheived MAPE of 5.65% and MAE = $376 showing predictions of model is higly accurate for the sales forecast.
-Generated insights by EDA and feature importance provide valuable tools to decide the amount of budget and inventory for upcoming sales.
+<p>Acheived MAPE of 5.65% and MAE = $376 showing predictions of model is higly accurate for the sales forecast.
+Generated insights by EDA and feature importance provide valuable tools to decide the amount of budget and inventory for upcoming sales.</p>
   </div>
   </foreignObject>
 </svg>